 Payment and Lodgement of Your Bond

-Your bond will be lodged with the Residential Tenancies Authority and you can expect confirmation from them indicating your lodgement number.
+Your bond will be lodged with the state bond authority and you can expect confirmation from them indicating your lodgement number.

 Property Entry Report

 Please ensure that you return your signed/amended copy of your property entry report to us within 3 days of the tenancy start date.
 If this is not returned please be aware that the original inspection will be used for end of tenancy comparison, regardless of whether you agree to the original report or not.
 For more information on completing and returning your condition report please see Office of Fair Trading Website (www.fairtrading.qld.gov.au/)

 Before considering having either, Austar or Foxtel connected, you must first contact the Property Manager to seek permission.
 Some Lessors and or Body Corps will not allow satellite dishes attached to the building, and in most cases written permission needs to be sought.

 It is crucial that you effect your own contents insurance.

 It is important to note that should your goods be damaged or destroyed by circumstances affecting the owner’s property you are not insured by the owner. (i.e. fire, storm damage, power outages etc).

 Example One: An electrical fault in the building starts a fire and the property is destroyed.
 Your possessions will not be covered by the owner’s insurance.

 Example Two: You are away on holidays and the power cuts out due to an electrical fault in the building.
 Your return home to find your fridge/freezer goods spoilt.
 The owner’s insurance will not cover your fridge/freezer goods.

 In all cases above, quality tenant contents insurance should cover your goods for these given examples.
 Please check with your insurer, however, for the cover they can provide you.